 - Celestron AVX mount.
 This now has a StarSense accessory for automated alignment and pointing.
 Useful for video astronomy and basic astrophotography.

 - EZCPB Equatorial table.
-Handy for the big dob, even if the tracking is pretty poor.
+Handy for the 12″dob, even if the tracking is not that good.

 - Vixen Mini Portamount, with shortened legs aiming at airline portability.
 Matches well with the 70mm F/5 scope